braindeadpool/braindeadpool.github.io/index.md

 ## About Me

 Hi!
 I’m interested in leveraging large-scale data and system design to solve challenging problems.
-I have worked bothon the research and on production software-engineering aspects of city-scale visual SLAM for augmented reality, large-scale visual perception pipelines and on data-driven prediction and planning for autonomous driving.
+I have worked both on the research and on production software-engineering aspects of city-scale visual SLAM for augmented reality, large-scale visual perception pipelines and on data-driven prediction and planning for autonomous driving.

 ## Publications